 If the mold persists, it means that it has penetrated the surface.
 The best you can do is use diluted bleach.
 It would help if you made a cleaning solution by mixing detergent, bleach, and warm water.

-Our experts recommend brushing it or using a sponge to scrub the mixture into the wood.
+I’d advise either brushing or using a sponge to thoroughly scrub this solution into the wood.
 It’s also crucial to remember that using bleach on its own is only effective when handling mold on non-porous wood materials.

 Using White Vinegar

-If you’re wondering about using vinegar on wood, the answer is yes, you can.
+If you’re wondering if you can use vinegar on wood, the answer is yes, you can.
 If you want a more effective method, applying distilled white vinegar should be more than sufficient.
 All you need to do is mix vinegar and warm water inside a spraying bottle and spritz it over the mold on wood.

 Let the solution dry on the surface for an hour before running a damp cloth over it.
 Once done, wipe it down with a dry towel.